Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Summary
 -------

 A graphics improvement add-on to the Morrowind engine, for longer viewing distances, great sunsets, fine shaders and better lighting.
-Supports MWSE 2.1 beta, included as part of the installer, so that the newest Lua gameplay mods work straight away.
+Supports MWSE 2.1, included as part of the installer, so that the newest Lua gameplay mods work straight away.
 As an engine mod, this is not compatible with OpenMW.

 Requirements